8ball030/auto_dev/docs/openapi.md

-# Augmenting visualisation station with an OpenAPI Handler
+# OpenAPI Handler Integration

-The tools within the `openapi` subcommand are used to augment a customs component with handler methods based on an OpenAPI 3 specification.
-This process automates the creation of endpoints methods.
+This guide explains how to augment components with handler methods based on an OpenAPI 3.

 ## Prerequisites

-1. An OpenAPI 3 specification file with paths, operationIds, and if augmenting with data access objects, schemas defined.
+- An OpenAPI 3 specification file with defined paths and operationIds
-2. A `component.yaml` file in the current directory that references the OpenAPI specification using the `api_spec` field.
+- A `component.yaml` file referencing the OpenAPI specification via the `api_spec` field.
-3. If augmenting with DAOs, DAOs for each schema in the OpenAPI specification (see dao docs for how to scaffold these).
+- For DAO integration: Data Access Objects for each schema in the specification.
+See [Data Access Object](dao.md).

-## Steps to Augment a Handler (without data access objects)
+## Basic Handler Augmentation

-### 1. Define an OpenAPI3 spec.
+### 1. Define an OpenAPI 3 Specification.

 ```
 cat auto_dev/data/openapi/openapi_specification.yaml